 A subregion of the Greater Boston metro area, the city of Framingham is located in Middlesex County and occupies an area of just 25 square miles.
 Known for its parks, art centers, and attractions like Bowditch Field and the Garden in the Woods, Framingham offers a unique mix of quaint comforts as well as easy access to all that Boston has to offer.
 While Framingham has a population of just over 70,000, it still has its share of big-city problems, which include substance abuse as well as drug and alcohol addiction.

-Drug Rehab Center in Framingham
+Addiction in Framingham

 Drug abuse and chemical dependency are blanket terms that may be used to describe a variety of issues ranging from alcoholism and recreational use of street drugs like heroin and cocaine to problems with prescription medications like morphine and fentanyl.
 In 2017, almost 1,300 Framingham residents sought treatment for addiction and other problems with drugs and alcohol.